Livelihood Enhancement

 Program Overview

-Our Livelihood Enhancement programme focuses on equipping individuals and families with the skills, resources, and opportunities needed to earn sustainable incomes and improve economic security.
+Our Livelihood Enhancement program focuses on equipping individuals and families with the skills, resources, and opportunities needed to earn sustainable incomes and improve economic security.
 Through skills training, small enterprise support, access to tools and productive assets, and targeted capacity-building initiatives, we empower vulnerable populations—particularly women and youth—to transition from dependency to self-reliance and build resilient livelihoods within their communities.

 Education Program Focus Areas